MishraShivendra/node_mcu_control_temperature/README.md

-# Interfacing Node MCU with LMT84LP temperature sensor
+# Interfacing Node MCU with LMT84LP temperature sensor and controlling Actuator
 ####What does it do?
 Following objective is achieved: